nikunjkothiya/queue-monitor-package/README.md

 - **Queue driver diagnostics**:
   - Detects misconfiguration of the default queue connection (`QUEUE_CONNECTION`).
   - Highlights missing Redis/Database/SQS settings so developers can fix env issues.
+  - Configurable auto-refresh for the dashboard so you always see near real-time data.
 - **Artisan commands**:
   - `queue-monitor:prune` to prune old failures.
   - `queue-monitor:compute-analytics` to precompute analytics (optional).